-Mixing grout seems like a straightforward endeavor.
-But it can be a recipe for disaster if the sticky substance that holds your tile in place isn't done correctly.
+Mixing grout seems like a straightforward endeavor, but it can be a recipe for disaster if the cementitious substance that holds your tile in place isn't done correctly.
 Getting the grout to water mix right takes a bit of knowledge about the basic materials and tools you use to make a seamless tiled surface.

 Every tile installation uses some sort of grout to keep it in line with its fellow tiles.
 Grout keeps moisture from getting between and underneath tiles, which could cause serious damage over time.
 It also prevents cracks and protects the edges of tiles from crumbling.
 Grout consistency should be equivalent to a creamy peanut butter.

 There are two types of grout: Sanded and unsanded.
 If you have tiles that are less than a 1/8-inch thick, use unsanded grout.
 This allows for better adhesion between the narrow tile, spaces and drywall or subfloor.
 Any tile that is thicker than that can handle the sanded grout, which will have less shrinkage and better bonding.
 If you have white residue on your finished grout project, it may not be a problem with the grout.
 It could be efflorescence.
 If you use hard water or well water, you may get a layer of fine white dust from the minerals in the liquid that was used.